 Interactive Effects

 Other __________________TBD

+Additional adjustments, such as for Free Riders and Spillover, may be made if Net Savings estimates are required by the Impact Evaluation Plan.
+(Guidance Net Savings estimation is not covered by this Model Business Practice).

 Reporting Impact Evaluation Results

-The evaluation results shall include reporting parameters consistent with the EM&V Framework Plan, as provided in REQ 019.3.3.6.
+The evaluation results should include reporting parameters consistent with the EM&V Framework Plan, as provided in REQ 019.3.3.6.
 Additional tables will likely be included at the discretion of the evaluator, and additional tables may be requested by the appropriate regulatory agency or the utility.

 PORTFOLIO EVALUATION REPORTS

+The evaluation results should include reporting parameters consistent with the Portfolio Evaluation Plan, REQ….
 The following should be included in a Portfolio Evaluation Report:

 Schedule